jackspirou/gotar/README.md

 # gotar
-A CLI tool like tar, written in Go.
+A simpler tar written in Go.